Symptoms range widely. In milder cases, there may be numbness in the limbs. Severe cases may involve paralysis or vision loss.

 Several disease-modifying drugs are approved for the relapsing forms of MS.

-Corticosteroids: Are the most commonly prescribed drugs for MS. They reduce inflammation and suppress the immune system.
+Corticosteroids: These are the most commonly prescribed drugs for MS. They reduce inflammation and suppress the immune system.
 They mostly treat an acute flare-up of symptoms in certain types of MS.

 Interferon Beta 1a or 1b: These may slow down the progression of symptoms, but they must be used with care, as they can cause liver damage.